 Progress and Plans

 During its first phase of activities, 1996-1998, the network developed an integrated assessment battery for middle childhood.
 The battery spans several domains of child development, functioning, and outcomes.
 Components of the battery were developed and pilot-tested in the summer of 1998 when it was applied to a cohort of first-graders who have been studied longitudinally since birth.
-By embedding the pilot into a large-scale longitudinal study, we have been able to evaluate the battery and its various components in the context of a broad range of developmental information available on these children.
-Data-analyses are still in progress, but preliminary findings confirm that a multi-domain approach is necessary to elucidate the complex pathways leading to normal or abnormal child development.
+By embedding the pilot into a large-scale longitudinal study, we were able to evaluate the battery and its various components in the context of a broad range of developmental information available on these children.
+Preliminary findings confirm that a multi-domain approach is necessary to elucidate the complex pathways leading to normal or abnormal child development.
 Considerable interaction occurs between biology, behavior, and context that cannot be elucidated with methods focused on only one domain of development or other.
 Using a more integrated, multi-domain and dimensional approach to understanding the emergence of psychopathology will significantly improve our ability to predict which children may get derailed from normal developmental pathways and to target more effective early interventions.
 The data also confirm that the transition into school is an important period for the emergence of behavioral and emotional problems in children that may represent the roots for more serious problems in the future.

 Other sets of network activities included parallel analyses of date from several other ongoing or completed longitudinal studies of child and adolescent development.
 Findings from this work confirm the importance of attending to the earliest precursors of later psychopathology many of which first become manifest during the elementary school years, years before they turn into "diagnosable" mental disorders.
 The careful study of developmental trajectories during childhood and adolescence suggests that middle childhood or early adolescence may be a prime period for interventions to prevent the accumulation of symptomatology and the development of often co-occurring mental and physical conditions by middle-late adolescence and early adulthood.